tperry2x-uk/OpenXTalk-Community-DPE/README.md

 ### Engine flavours

-The engine — which loads, saves, manages and runs LiveCode stack files — can be built in several different specialized modes, which are adapted for various specific purposes.
+The engine — which loads, saves, manages and runs OpenXTalk stack files — can be built in several different specialized modes, which are adapted for various specific purposes.
 They are exposed as separate targets in the build system.

 1. **IDE engine** (`development` target)— Used to run the IDE.
-It contains extra support for things like syntax handling and building LiveCode "standalone" programs.
+It contains extra support for things like syntax handling and building OpenXTalk "standalone" programs.

-2. **Installer engine** (`installer` target) — Used to create the LiveCode installer.
+2. **Installer engine** (`installer` target) — Used to create the OpenXTalk installer.
 It contains extra support for things like handling zip archives and comparing binary files.

 3. **Server engine** (`server` target) — This is the engine used in a server context, when no graphical user interface is needed.
 It contains server-specific functions such as CGI support.
 It also has a much fewer system library dependencies (and requires only non-desktop APIs where possible).

-4. **Standalone engine** (`standalone` target) — The engine that is embedded in "standalone apps" created with LiveCode.
+4. **Standalone engine** (`standalone` target) — The engine that is embedded in "standalone apps" created with OpenXTalk.

-## Compiling LiveCode
+## Compiling OpenXTalk

 LiveCode uses the [gyp (Generate Your Projects)](https://chromium.googlesource.com/external/gyp.git) tool to generate platform-specific project files.
 It can generate `xcodeproj` files for Xcode on Mac, `vcproj` files for Microsoft Visual Studio, and makefiles for compiling on Linux.

 ### Quick start

-**Note**: You can only compile LiveCode from a clone of the [LiveCode git repository](https://github.com/livecode/livecode) on GitHub.
+**Note**: You can only compile OpenXTalk from a clone of the [LiveCode git repository](https://github.com/livecode/livecode) on GitHub.
 See also the GitHub documentation on
 [cloning a repository](https://help.github.com/articles/cloning-a-repository/).

-On Linux or Mac, you can quickly build LiveCode by installing basic development tools, and then running `make all`.
+On Linux or Mac, you can quickly build OpenXTalk by installing basic development tools, and then running `make all`.

 ### Detailed instructions